 Does life sometimes feel like the inside of “The Matrix”?
 This might be nothing to compare with what’s just around the corner.

 We’ve all heard, and in different ways probably experienced, AR, VR and the Internet of Things.
 These modern digital technologies are all around us, making their ways into our lives more and more extensively.
-Face coverings, smart lightening in cities, the IKEA Place app – these and many more are real-life examples of how AI-powered solutions are entering our lives, even if we don’t realize it.
+Face filters, smart lightening in cities, the IKEA Place app – these and many more are real-life examples of how AI-powered solutions are entering our lives, even if we don’t realize it.

 But what we’re talking about here, with the Internet of Senses, is a merged reality – a reality that’s digital, but feels real.
 It’s a truly immersive, overwhelming digital experience.